 An oveview of auditsAudits benefit the programme or project by providing a health check and recommending actions.
 Senior management gain an insight into the problems in the business, the level of risk they are facing and the actions that need to be taken.
 The companies’ clients can gain confidence in the quality of the outputs and visibility of any areas that need to be addressed.

 The responsibility for authorising an audit rests with senior management who should ensure that the audit team have a clear brief of the objectives, scope, timings, restrictions and format.
 The scope may look at the management, status, quality and/or interfaces of a programme or project.
 In developing the scope the sponsors may consider size, complexity, results of previous audits, frequency of audits, stakeholder interests and the level of change within the organization.

 Typical audits will either look at operational, structural or product compliance.
 Operational compliance is concerned with process and methodologies and structural with standards and codes of practice.
 Product compliance assesses products against specifications and may also check against formal standards like ISO.

-Audits may be carried out internally, by the organisation’s client perhaps as part of a tender evaluation process, or by an independent organisation such as a government, regulatory or accreditation body.
+Audits may be carried out internally, by the organization’s client perhaps as part of a tender evaluation process, or by an independent organization such as a government, regulatory or accreditation body.